Pharmacology Program Requirements

 Within six (6) months of completing the prelim exam, students must form their Thesis Committee.

-• Thesis Committee Chair: The chair of the thesis committee must be a primary faculty member in Pharmacology and Cancer Biology (PCB) and may not be the student’s thesis advisor.
+• Dissertation Committee Chair: The chair of the thesis committee must be a primary faculty member in Pharmacology and Cancer Biology (PCB) and may not be the student’s dissertation advisor.